Democratizing the production and consumption of information

 Read Abrupt Climate Change: Inevitable Surprises (2001) online.

-<-- Return To Climate Shift
+<-- Return To Climate Change, Global Warming & Severe Weather

-MapCruzin.com is an independent firm specializing in the publication of educational and research resources.
+MapCruzin.com is an independent firm specializing in GIS project development and data research.
 We created the first U.S. based interactive toxic chemical facility maps on the internet in 1996 and we have been online ever since.
-Learn more about us and view some of our projects and services.
+Learn more about us and our services.

 Contact Us